Lyreleaf Sage Salvia lyrata

 - Leaf Description:

-- Small bract-like dark green leaves veined with purple; basal leaves are 3 to 8 in. long and stalked; may have wavy toothed margins or pinnate lobes.
+- Small bract-like dark green leaves veined with purple; basal leaves are 3 to 8 in. long and stalked; may have wavy toothed margins or deep pinnate lobes.

 -